1997 163 cm Brown

 Contendro was the winner of the 1999 licensing, and won his performance test at Adelheidsdorf the following year.

 His younger brother, Contendro II also won the Holstein licensing and was fourth in his performance test, but a clear winner in the jumping.

 In 2004 eleven Contendro I sons were licensed at Verden, Neumünster, Münster-Handorf and Krueth.
-All told, he now has over 30 licensed stallion sons, including Captain Fire, the Five Year Old Jumping Champion at the Bundeschampionate 2006.
+All told, he now has over 30 licensed stallion sons in the Hanoverian book, including Captain Fire, the Five Year Old Jumping Champion at the Bundeschampionate 2006.

 His standout stallion son has been Codex One (out of a Glückspilz mare) who was in the German showjumping team with Christian Ahlman at the London Games, was 12th at the European Championships in Herning, and in 2013 won the Grand Prix at Hamburg.
 Codex One has won just on half a million Euros!

 Contendro has been an important source of Contender blood in Hanover, and was initially hailed as a dual purpose sire, however Ludwig Christmann is not convinced of his value as a dressage producer, in his review of the top stallions of the year 2006, he notes: